-Egypt Food and Drink
+Egypt Food & Drinks

 Egyptian cuisine represents a mixture of conquests and interactions with neighbouring countries.
 Greek, Syrian, Turkish, Lebanese and Palestinian influences can be felt and tasted in many dishes.
 Egypt’s coastline naturally favours fresh seafood, while inland and southern areas enjoy more spicy, North African cooking styles.

 Hamam Mahshi or Stuffed Pigeon: This is one of Egypt’s most loved dishes and consists of a pigeon that is stuffed with rice or ferek (green wheat) and it is then roasted.

 Dawood Basha: This dish is made with small balls of kofta (ground meat seasoned with parsley and onions).
 They are then cooked in a tomato sauce and served with rice and roasted pine nuts.
 Lamb is usually the meat of choice with this dish.